meltingcore/bg/food-court/Rules.md

   sum of the order numbers of all customer cards in their queue).
   - any special ability effects if eligible.
   - customer effects

-  - customer nationality bonuses (if the customer is from the player's cuisine)
+Once per turn the players can take one of the customer cards from the center if they meet its requirements and place it in their customer cards area until they have 3.

-Once per turn the players can take one of the customer cards from the center if they meet its requirements and place it in their customer cards area until they have 3 (unless stated otherwise).
 For more information on the customer cards mechanic refer to the [Customer Cards](#customer-cards) section.

 At any point during their turn, player can also play event cards to manipulate the customer queues.